Review by Graham Johnstone

 Sala’s tales are probably suitable for those aged ten upwards, who’ll enjoy the adventure and mild horror, although adults will appreciate the wry humour and ironic twists.
 He’s comics’ nearest equivalent to Lemony Snicket, with whom he collaborated in Little Lit: It was a Dark and Silly Night.

-Sala at his best is super concentrated: the pages intricately composed, and precisely rendered.
+Sala at his best is super concentrated, his pages intricately composed, and precisely rendered.
 His style is a modern take on old master engravings – a style also used to illustrate gothic fiction.
 He uses what’s called ‘contour hatching’ where lines used to convey shade, also follow form.
 Mad Night though, is not quite his best, perhaps the demands of such an extended series required some journeyman satisficing to complete it at a viable pace.
 The art is here is generally competent, but only occasionally dazzling.

 One of Sala’s subversions of genre tradition is to make a young blonde woman, Judy Drood, the hero instead of the victim.
 The name recalls the title character of Dickens’ unfinished serial The Mystery of Edwin Drood, and the other characters have similarly Dickensian names.
-The next most heroic characters are Aunt Azalea’s crew of girl pirates, and the nearest to a male hero – the sheltered Kasper Keene.
+The next most heroic characters are Aunt Azalea’s crew of girl pirates, and the nearest to a male hero, the sheltered Kasper Keene.
 A dozen colourful characters include bumbling campus cop Officer Pinch, escaped Nazi Herr Schpook, Phleming Lungwort, and scientists Larva, Penumbra and Rhombus.

 They pursue their individual agendas, and the story rattles forward entertainingly, with the episode cliffhangers.
 By the end you’ll probably have forgotten half of what happened at the beginning, but won’t be worrying too much about it.
 It’s not Sala at his super-distilled best, but it’s an enjoyable romp.